-Zehra Doğan was sentenced to two years in prison in Turkey in 2017, aged 27, for “terrorist propaganda” for a painting she made in which she depicts the invading Turkish army as scorpions in an aftermath of the destruction of Nusaybin, town in southeastern Turkey.
+The main attraction has to be Zehra Doğan who was sentenced to two years in prison in Turkey in 2017, aged 27 at the time.
+Charged with “terrorist propaganda” for a painting she made in which she depicts the invading Turkish army as scorpions in an aftermath of the destruction of Nusaybin, town in southeastern Turkey.

-Zehra’s ‘Li Dû Man (Left behind)’ exemplifies the aims of this Tate Exchange: “A place for all to play, create, reflect and question what art can mean to our everyday”
+Zehra’s exhibit here ‘Li Dû Man (Left behind)’ exemplifies the aims of this Tate Exchange: “A place for all to play, create, reflect and question what art can mean to our everyday”

-The piece on display comprises of collected objects from the aftermath of war, reiterating her earlier painting for which she was imprisoned but by taking objects from the debris and bringing them before us here, acting as testimonies to such fatalities in hope of telling “the stories of those who fled, via what they left behind.”
+The piece comprises of collected objects from the aftermath of war, reiterating her earlier painting for which she was imprisoned, but by taking objects from the debris and bringing them before us here, acting as testimonies to such fatalities in hope of telling “the stories of those who fled, via what they left behind.”

-A hanging blanket, burnt and torn hangs at the end of the display, which was used as a barricade to project villagers from snipers.
+A blanket, burnt and torn hangs at the end of the display, which was used as a barricade to protect villagers from snipers.